ImageMagick/Usage-Markdown/layers/index.md

 Now the above handles multi-layered image shadows properly, but while the shadow is offset, it is actually offset equally for all the images!

 What really should happen is that the shadow should become more offset and also more blurry as it falls on images deeper and deeper in the stack.
-That is a image at the top should case a very blurry shadow on the background, compared to the bottom-most image.
+That is an image at the top should case a very blurry shadow on the background, compared to the bottom-most image.

 This is actually harder to do as you not only need to keep a track of the stack of images, you also need to keep a track of how 'fuzzy' the shadow has become as the stack of images becomes larger.
 Thus you really need two accumulators.